abivia/geocoding/README.md

 # Abivia Geocoding

-The Abivia geocoding library provides a caching interface to IP address lookup APIs provided by ipinfo.io and ipstack.com.
+The Abivia geocoding library provides a caching interface to IP address lookup APIs from these sources:

+- ipinfo.io
+- ipstack.com
+- ipapi.co

 The library supports both IPv4 and IPv6 addresses and is designed to seamlessly support other IP address geocoding services.

 ## Requirements